Ph.D. from University of California, Santa Barbara (2007)

 Kurland, Nancy B., Kristy E.H.
 Michaud, Mechelle, Best, Erica Wohldmann, Helen Cox, Kyriakos Pontikis, Ashwani Vasishth.
 2010.
 “Overcoming Silos: The Role of an Interdisciplinary Course in Shaping a Sustainability Network," Academy of Management Learning and Education 9 (Fall 2010): 457-476.

 Michaud, Kristy E.H., Juliet E. Carlisle, and Eric R.A.N.
 Smith.
 2009.
 “The Relationship between Cultural Values and Political Ideology, and the Role of Political Knowledge,” Political Psychology 30 (Winter 2009): 27-42.

 Michaud, Kristy E.H., Juliet E. Carlisle, and Eric R.A.N.
 Smith.
 2008.
 “Nimbyism vs. environmentalism in attitudes toward energy development,” Environmental Politics 17 (Winter 2008): 20-39.

 Environmental politics and policy with a focus on climate change, energy, and sustainability policy; public opinion and political behavior; public administration and the policy process

-Kristy Michaud is the Director of the Office of Student Success Innovations (OSSI) and an Associate Professor of Political Science at CSUN.
+Kristy Michaud is the Director of the Office of Student Success Innovations (OSSI) and a Professor of Political Science at CSUN.
 Her research focuses on political behavior and policymaking, with an emphasis on environmental politics and policy.
 As the Director of OSSI, Dr. Michaud coordinates efforts across campus to support student success and close opportunity gaps.